-Dr. David Tejada de Rivero of Peru (1929—) has served in important positions in Peru and at the international level during his professional career.
-Between 1974 and 1985, Dr. Tejada de Rivero served as Deputy Director-General of the World Health Organization (WHO), located in Geneva, Switzerland.
+Dr. David Tejada de Rivero of Peru (1929—2018) served in important positions in Peru and at the international level during his professional career.
+Between 1974 and 1985, Dr. Tejada de Rivero served as Deputy Director-General of the World Health Organization (WHO), in Geneva, Switzerland.
 During that period, Dr. Tejada de Rivero held the general coordinator position for the International Conference on Primary Health Care of Alma-Ata (now Almaty), Kazakhstan, convened on 6 September 1978.
 The Conference drew 3,000 delegates from 134 countries and 67 representatives of international organizations from around the world.
-It was organized by WHO and UNICEF, attracted worldwide attention, and resulted in the Declaration of Alma-Ata, which identified primary health care as the key to attaining improved health worldwide.
+It was organized by WHO and UNICEF, and attracted worldwide attention, resulting in the Declaration of Alma-Ata, which identified primary health care as the key to attaining improved health worldwide.

 Dr. Tejada de Rivero worked tirelessly to achieve the implementation of the Alma-Ata Declaration's primary health care strategy throughout the world.

-On his return to Peru, Dr. Tejada de Rivero served two terms as Minister of Health, one from 1985 to 1987 and a second in 1989.
+On his return to Peru, Dr. Tejada de Rivero served two terms as Minister of Health, one in 1985 and a second term in 1989.
 During his tenure, Peru received important donations through international technical and financial cooperation to improve primary care in Peru's health systems.
 In 1992 he was the Pan American Health Organization/World Health Organization representative in Brasília, Brazil.

 Interview of Dr. David Tejada de Rivero (in Spanish)